Emily Dickinson Lexicon

 humming, verbal adj. [see hum, v.] (webplay: bees, insects, men, tune).

-- That makes a low, murmuring sound.
+- Buzzing; droning; with a low murmuring sound.

-- Phrase. “humming bird”: trochilis; small fowl which makes a humming sound by the rapid vibration of its wings.
+- Phrase. “humming bird”: trochilis; small fowl which makes a vibrating sound by the rapid movement of its wings.

 humor (-s), n.
 [Anglo Fr. < L. hūmōrem, fluid, moisture.]